reedma68/ball_and_pipe_control/README.md

 # Kappa Tau Overview
 Kappa Tau tuning is a method of tuning a PID (proportional, integral, derivative) control system for desired system output.
 It is an evolution of the Ziegler-Nichols method (detailed below in a seperate section).
 Kappa Tau tuning was specifically designed to overcome a few shortcomings of the Ziegler-Nichols method, including a tendancy for high proportional gain and potential for error in systems with a lot of dead time.
 Though these were not massive concerns for this implementation, it felt pertanent to select a method that was more simple to implement but that came with fewer drawbacks.

 Kappa Tau tuning uses a set of tuning rules that have been developed through thorough simulations to find generalized patterns and correlations that can be applied to a number of different systems.
+The result of these simulations are standardized tables with set values to select from when designing a control system.

 # Ziegler-Nichols Overview